-(b) The authority or the [authority's authorized representative may establish a reasonable schedule] agent of the authority may establish other reasonable schedules of visiting hours for all or portions of the premises and close or restrict the public use of all or any portions thereof, when necessary for the maintenance or protection of the area or the safety and welfare of persons or [property, by the posting of appropriate signs indicating the extent and scope of closure.] property.
+- (b) The authority or the agent of the authority may establish other reasonable schedules of visiting hours for all or portions of the premises and close or restrict the public use of all or any portions thereof, when necessary for the maintenance or protection of the area or the safety and welfare of persons or property.
 Signs may be posted by the HCDA or the agent of the authority to provide notice of the change in park visiting hours or the closure of specified areas.
-All persons shall observe and abide by the [officially] HCDA approved posted signs designating closed areas and visiting hours.

-[(b)] (c) Vehicles left unattended in closed areas may be impounded by the authority or the authority's authorized representative at any time.

-[(c)] (d) All impounded vehicles shall be towed to a place of storage.
+All persons shall observe and abide by the HCDA approved posted signs designating closed areas and visiting hours. - (c) Vehicles left unattended in closed areas may be impounded by the authority or the authority's authorized representative at any time. - (d) All impounded vehicles shall be towed to a place of storage.
 Towing, storage, and other related costs shall be assessed pursuant to section 290-11, HRS.
-[Eff 6/11/05; comp 5/25/07, am and comp ] (Auth: HRS §206E-4) (Imp: HRS §§206E-4, 290-11)
+[Eff 6/11/05; comp 5/25/07, am and comp ] (Auth: HRS §206E-4) (Imp: HRS §\$206E-4, 290-11)

-§15-210-16 Abandoned property.
-[Abandoned property is subject to removal at the owner's expense.] (a) Prohibition.
+§15-210-16 Abandoned property. (a) Prohibition.